Enterprise AI Architecture (EAA)

 • Capabilities are unstable

-• Automation precedes validation
+• Automation is introduced before validation

-• Agents are introduced prematurely
+• Agents are introduced before the foundation is ready

-• Governance is retrofitted instead of designed
+• Governance is retrofitted instead of designed from the beginning

-AI failure is rarely a modeling problem.
+Enterprise AI failure is rarely just a model problem.

-EAA addresses these failure modes directly.
+EAA is designed to address these failure modes directly.

 The Six Pillars of Enterprise AI Construction